Learn how to craft a weight gain meal plan for the underweight teenage athlete. It’s not just about high calorie foods!

-I became interested in sports nutrition early in my private practice.
+I became interested in sports nutrition early.
 I was raising young athletes of my own, and seeing them in my private practice.

-Mostly, they were coming in for advice about how to gain weight.
+Mostly, they were coming in, looking for a weight gain meal plan.
 Or how to lean out.
 Or, even, some were showing up with eating disorders.

-In this article, I’m addressing the underweight athlete, from what causes low body weight to how to feed him for weight gain.
+In this article, I’m addressing underweight teenage athletes, from what causes low body weight to how to feed them for better weight gain.

 Some parents and their athletes want to know how to gain weight in the healthiest of ways.